reeceyang/webconsole/README.md

 # webconsole
 Provides a web console HTML page with print and input functions for JavaScript.
+A demonstration with a simple number-guessing game is available on this repository's [github-pages](https://reeceyang.github.io/webconsole/).

 ## Usage
 1. Copy index.css, index.html, and index.js into your project.